-In accordance with the above, the consolidated financial statement of the Company and all its subsidiaries and joint ventures prepared in accordance with Accounting Standards 21 and 27 as specified in the Companies

-(Accounts) Rules, 2014, form part of the annual report.
-Further, a statement containing the salient features of the financial statement of our subsidiaries and joint ventures in the prescribed Form AOC-1, is attached as "Annexure I" to the Board's Report.
-This statement also provides the details of the performance and financial position of each subsidiary.
+In accordance with the above, the consolidated financial statements of the Company and all its subsidiaries and joint ventures are prepared in accordance with the provisions as specified in the Companies (Accounts) Rules, 2014, form part of the annual report.
+Further, a statement containing the salient features of the financial statement of our subsidiaries and joint ventures in the prescribed Form AOC-1 is attached as "Annexure I" to the Board's Report.
+This statement also provides the details of the performance and financial position of each subsidiary/Joint Ventures and Associates